DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment advice - Transfer order.md

 # Shipment advice - Transfer order

+The **Shipment advice - Transfer order** document enables companies to send inbound transfer order details to their 3PL warehouse. <br>
+In return the 3PL will confirm receipt of the stock with document **Shipment receipt - Transfer order** which will post an arrival journal with optional document setting to receive the transfer order.

 ## Prerequisites
 The following setup is prerequisites for the Shipment advice - Transfer order